Residency Office Updates

 Document Submission Deadline

-- Submit required documents by the final admission deadline for the quarter you plan to become a resident as indicated on the online academic calendar.
+- Submit required documents by the suggested admission deadline for the quarter you plan to become a resident as indicated on the online academic calendar.
 Students who meet this deadline may be eligible for a tuition deferment, which holds students in their classes without payment until a decision is made.

 - If you submit the documentation after the final admission deadline you do not qualify for a tuition deferment, and will need to pay your own tuition.
 However, if you later qualify for residency status, you will receive a refund of the difference between non-resident and resident tuition.